Adler Planetarium

 • Gold Coast

 You don’t have to be pre-med to appreciate the strange assortment of surgery-related artifacts at this unusual museum.
-Shudder at the sight of a 3,000-year-old Peruvian skull drill or the Civil War–era amputee kit.
+Shudder at the sight of a 3,000-year-old Peruvian skull drill or a Civil War–era amputee kit.
 There’s also a rare, working iron lung, a recreated X-ray lab featuring Emil Grubbe’s turn-of-the-century equipment and a gallery space with revolving anatomy- and surgery-related art exhibitions.

 • Museums